-The former minister who was tasked with producing a compromise reform to Israel’s conversion laws says yesterday’s High Court decision legitimizing non-Orthodox conversions to Judaism was inevitable.
+A former minister who had been tasked with drafting a compromise reform to Israel’s conversion laws said Tuesday that the High Court decision legitimizing non-Orthodox conversions to Judaism was inevitable.

-Moshe Nissim headed a special government committee that proposed an overhaul of the conversion system in Israel, which would remove it from under the control of the Haredi-dominated rabbinate and establishing a new state-run Orthodox authority instead.
+Moshe Nissim headed a special government committee that proposed an overhaul of the conversion system in Israel, which would have removed it from the control of the ultra-Orthodox-dominated rabbinate and establish a new state-run Orthodox authority instead.

-But the 2018 proposal was never adopted by the government due to Haredi and national religious opposition.
+But the 2018 proposal was never adopted by the government due to ultra-Orthodox and national religious opposition.

-Non-Orthodox groups petitioned against the status quo, leading the High Court to urge the government to pass legislation on the matter, but that was never done, leading to yesterday’s ruling.
+Non-Orthodox groups petitioned against the status quo, leading the High Court to urge the government to pass legislation on the matter, but that was never done, leading to Monday’s ruling.

-“They caused the High Court ruling,” Nissim says.
+“They caused the High Court ruling,” said Nissim, a former justice minister.

 “The High Court in all its rulings said it implored the Israeli government — ‘Please enact a law, the issue is sensitive,’” Nissim said.
 “All these years the Israeli government and Knesset did not see fit to do it.”